 An inviting Welcome Reception kicked off the evenings festivities.
 We sipped on Gloria Ferrer champagne and Sonoma’s Citrus Sunset Blood Orange Cocktails.
 Tasty appetizers (all featuring olives in some form) whet our appetites for what was to follow.
 They included Savory Olive Clafoutis with 5th Street Farm Tomato Confiture (pictured above), Picholine Olive and Goat Cheese Croquettes with Fennel Aioli, Arbequina Olive Oil Cracker with Quinoa and Truffled Mushroom Duxelle, and (our favorite) Ginger Lime Olive Oil Ahi Tuna on Black Sesame Wonton Crisps.

-The delectable five-course menu (see pictures above) started with a mouth-watering salad of Marsala Glazed Pork Belly with Winter Chicories, Pine Nuts, Blood Oranges and Picholine Olives) – paired with Pangloss Cellars, 2012 Sauvignon Blanc.
+The delectable five-course menu (see pictures at top) started with a mouth-watering salad of Marsala Glazed Pork Belly with Winter Chicories, Pine Nuts, Blood Oranges and Picholine Olives) – paired with Pangloss Cellars, 2012 Sauvignon Blanc.

 A fabulous second course fish dish featured Black Cod, House Made Cavaletti, Spicy Tomato Marmalade, Black Olive Emulsion, and Chorizo – paired with Roche Winery & Vineyards, 2013 American Oak Reserve Chardonnay.